 Recommendations For Do-It-Yourself Mold Clean Up

-- Follow EPA guidelines (see link at the bottom of the page)
+- Follow EPA guidelines

 - Scrub mold inside the home with a soap solution

 - Molds are allergenic whether dead or alive, so mold must be removed, not just killed